 INCLUDING THE PUBLIC IN OUR INTERACTIVE EXHIBIT

 The public was invited to come out to see the artists at work and sign up for the pre-event of the cultural tour and lectures.
 We did have attendance throughout the education events and creation days from non-artists.
 After the creation event, participating artists submitted up to 3 pieces.
-Dawn Yoshimura curated the exhibit to display a diversity of locations, media, and styles.
+Dawn Yoshimura curated and designed the exhibit to display a diversity of locations, media, and styles.
 The gallery space was designed to look like a chain of islands with open space near the center for visitors to rest and talk story about their experiences.
 Public lectures and panels were held leading up to the exhibit to inform the public of the wahi pana lessons.
 Not only how it can inform plein air work, but how it can transform our understanding of the land and history.

-In the gallery, each work features a QR code where the artist has the images from the gallery available for those who cannot visit in person, plus the description of their motivation for painting their subject—what makes that location compelling to them and their connection to it.
+In the gallery, each work featured a QR code where the artist has the images from the gallery available for those who cannot visit in person, plus the description of their motivation for painting their subject—what makes that location compelling to them and their connection to it.